xiangp126/Latch/README.md

 - This project aims to deploy OpenGrok on Linux server by 'onekey' stroke
     - automatically generating PATH/config files, need not set extra var
     - [use split/cat to store large packages originally transient on Oracle official website](https://github.com/xiangp126/split-and-cat)
-    - Server user is jsvc, more safe than jsut use root
+    - server user is jsvc, more safe than jsut use root
-- Imcremental install supported
+- Imcremental install supported, safe to run consecutive times
 - Has checked on on Ubuntu 14.04 LTS | CentOS 6.9
 - May install
     - universal ctags latest